rehoboth23/chem_scribble_app/README.md

 # chem_scribble_app
-Hello We are starting the project
+Hello we started the project